John Leslie-Melville, 12th Earl of Leven

-John David Leslie-Melville, 12th Earl of Leven (5 April 1886 – 11 June 1913) (known as Lord Balgonie from 1889 to 1906) was a Scottish soldier and banker who served as a Representative peer.
+John David Leslie-Melville, 12th Earl of Leven (5 April 1886 – 11 June 1913) (known as Lord Balgonie from 1889 to 1906) was a Scottish soldier and banker who served as a Scottish representative peer.

 Early life

 Leslie-Melville was born on 5 April 1886.
 He was the eldest son of Ronald Leslie-Melville, 11th Earl of Leven and the former Emma Selina Portman (1863–1941).
 His siblings were Hon.
 Archibald Alexander Leslie-Melville, Capt.
 Hon.
 David William Leslie-Melville, Lt.-Col. Hon.
 Ian Leslie-Melville, and Lady Constance Betty Leslie-Melville.
 His father was a very wealthy landowner and resided at Holyrood Palace when he was Lord High Commissioner of Scotland.

 His paternal grandparents were John Thornton Leslie-Melville, 9th Earl of Leven and the former Sophia Thornton (a daughter of abolitionist Henry Thornton MP).
 His maternal grandfather was Henry Portman, 2nd Viscount Portman.

 He was educated at Balliol College, Oxford, where he used to hunt with the Bicester Hounds.